paranext/paranext-extension-template/README.md

 This is a webpack project template pre-configured to build Paranext extensions.

 - `package.json` contains information about this extension project.
 It is copied into the build folder
-- `lib` contains the source code for the extension
+- `src` contains the source code for the extension
-  - `lib/main.ts` is the main entry file for the extension
+  - `src/main.ts` is the main entry file for the extension
-  - `lib/types/paranext-extension-template.d.ts` is this extension's types file that defines how other extensions can use this extension through the `papi`.
+  - `src/types/paranext-extension-template.d.ts` is this extension's types file that defines how other extensions can use this extension through the `papi`.
 It is copied into the build folder
   - `*.web-view.tsx` files will be treated as React WebViews
   - `*.web-view.ejs` files will be treated as HTML WebViews
 - `public` contains static files that are copied into the build folder
   - `public/manifest.json` is the manifest file that defines the extension and important properties for Paranext
   - `public/package.json` defines the npm package for this extension and is required for Paranext to use it appropriately
   - `public/assets` contains asset files the extension and its WebViews can retrieve using the `papi-extension:` protocol
-- `build` is a generated folder containing your built extension files
+- `dist` is a generated folder containing your built extension files
-- `dist` is a generated folder containing a zip of your built extension files
+- `release` is a generated folder containing a zip of your built extension files

 ## To install